-- 3. A is a linked file that you placed into a Photoshop document. - 4.
+- 2. Commercial print applications typically require pixels per inch. - 3.
+A is a linked file that you placed into a Photoshop document. - 4.
 The is context sensitive, providing access to different functions depending on what tool is active. - 5.
 The is the final size of a printed page.

 - 6. The tool is used to draw irregular-shaped selection marquees. - 7.
 The tool is used to create precise shapes based on anchor points and connecting line segments. - 8.
-The tool can be used to drag layer contents to another position within the image, or into another open document. - 9.
-When selecting color ranges, the value determines how much of the current color range falls into the selection. - 10. is a lossy compression method that is best used when large file size might be a problem. - 1.Briefly describe the difference between raster images and vector graphics.
+The tool can be used to drag layer contents to another position within the image, or into another open document. - When selecting color ranges, the value determines how much of the current color range falls into the selection. - 10. is a lossy compression method that is best used when large file size might be a problem.

+1. Briefly describe the difference between raster images and vector graphics.

-2. Briefly explain three separate methods for isolating an image from its background.
+2.Briefly explain three separate methods for isolating an image from its background.